I-A-S/-LEGACY-IACore/README.md

 </div>

 > [!NOTE]
 > This branch presents the latest version of IACore (v1.2), which is a major rewrite of the previous API.
-If you're looking for the previous API instead, please find it in the `_legay_api` branch!
+If you're looking for the previous version instead, please find it in the `_legay_api` branch.

-## 📖 Description
+## **Description**

 IACore is a high-performance C++20 foundation library bundling essential systems (IPC, Logging, Networking, Compression, and Async Scheduling) into a single, coherent API.